 This module is distinct from the other modules, in that direct coaching interaction with the professor and peer coaching observation by the professor continues throughout the program.

 Power, Authenticity and the Dark Arts of Leadership

 This module will draw from the fields of psychology, philosophy, and cultural criticism, as well as closely examining business case studies of toxic work environments.
-We will consider various types of power and the part it plays in shaping both psychological mind sets and predictable pressure points for leaders and followers.
+We will consider various types of power and the part they plays in shaping both psychological mind sets and predictable pressure points for leaders and followers.
 We will look at how to manage power and ways to successfully navigate situations in which you either have power or are subordinate to it.
 Two related components of this are Influence and Authenticity.
 A significant portion of the module will be spent discussing different types of influence, how to become more skilled at influencing persuasively, and how to effectively influence when you do not have power.
 We will also consider authenticity, in particular, in relation to the concept of Dark Emotional Intelligence.
 All too often, the concept of emotional intelligence is presented as an absolute good.
 Indeed, in its ideal form, emotional intelligence is an essential skill without which individuals have an extremely difficult time being successful in their interpersonal interactions.
-In the power politics that can take place in working environments, however, individuals with highly developed dark EQ are extremely skilled at discerning the emotions of others and skilfully manipulating them for their own ends.
+In the power politics that can take place in working environments, however, individuals with highly developed dark EI are extremely skilled at discerning the emotions of others and skilfully manipulating them for their own ends.
 We will examine how to manage such situations and how to develop one’s own emotional intelligence, so as to successfully navigate whatever environment one finds oneself in.

 The content is designed with a structure to reflect the method of a practitioner in practice.